surlab/dendritic-distance/README.md

 Please see "demo_data/summary_plots" for examples

-#Credit
+# Credit

 This code was created for the surlab at MIT by Gregg Heller.
-It was created using images provided by Dr. Kyle Jenks.
+It was created using images provided by Kyle Jenks, who also helped with inspiration and validation.